-The SRA's approach to setting an appropriate financial penalty
+The SRA's approach to financial penalties

 This guidance does not form part of the SRA's Standards and Regulations.
 However, we may have regard to it when exercising our regulatory functions.